richardbenson91477/4c/docs/4c_lang.md

 This document describes the 4c language; its syntax and standard built-in types, functions, constants, etc.

 ### Rationale
-Languages that intend to improve on C while filling the same niche are currently a dime-a-dozen.
+Languages that intend to improve on C while filling the same niche are _so_ hot right now.

 I believe this is a good thing.
 Let's add another.

 ### Potential benefits
-  * Variable names specify their own types.
+  * Variable and function names specify their own types.
   * Lisp-like syntax rather than the standard "Algol family" syntax.

 ### Potential drawbacks
-  * Variable names specify their own types.
+  * Variable and function names specify their own types.
   * Lisp-like syntax rather than the standard "Algol family" syntax.

 ## Syntax